Coconut Sugar Scrub

 What Are The Benefits of Using a Coconut Sugar Body Scrub?

 Using a sugar body scrub does a lot of great things for your skin.
-It exfoliates your skin by removing dead skin cells, which leaves your skin feelings super soft.
+It exfoliates your skin by removing dead skin cells, which leaves your skin feeling super soft.

 Sugar body scrubs also remove dirt and excess oil from your skin and help stimulate circulation.

-While this coconut sugar body scrub does get rid of dirt and dead skin cells, it doesn’t strip your skin of its natural oils the way some body wash or soaps can.
+While this coconut sugar body scrub does get rid of dirt and dead skin cells, it doesn’t strip your skin of its natural oils the way some body washes or soaps can.

 The olive oil and vitamin E help hydrate your skin and leave it feeling moisturized and supple.